-For a 36/44 work schedule the work week shall begin at the middle of the Friday shift for purposes of equalizing the work week to 40 hours per week.
+For a 36/44 work schedule the work week shall begin at the middle of the Friday shift for purposes of equalizing the work week to forty (40) hours per week.
+Consistent with FLSA, employees working this schedule will work a regular 40-hour work week with a half day at noon Friday, and the new work week begins the same day at 12:01.

-The regular work day consists of eight (8) or ten (10) consecutive work hours plus an unpaid meal period within any twenty four (24) hour period.
+The regular workday consists of eight (8) or ten (10) consecutive work hours plus an unpaid meal period within any twenty four (24) hour period.